amazon-archives/service-discovery-ecs-dns/README.md

 ```
 * portal: This is a web service to provide a web portal with two boxes to test time and calc services.
 The portal uses the service discovery DNS to discover the other services and send the request to them showing the results in the web page.

-You can launch the examples using the cloudformation template "Service_Discovery_Using_DNS_Base.template", then you can connect to the portal from a browser and test both microservices and the service discovery.
+You can launch the examples using the cloudformation template "Service_Discovery_Using_DNS.template", then you can connect to the portal from a browser and test both microservices and the service discovery.

 You can review the Route53 records created by the service (only for time and calc, because portal is not a microservice and it doesn't provide the SERVICE_\<port>_NAME env variable), and stop a container to see how the Route53 records change automatically.